tripppdx/city-explorer-api/README.md

 1. Allow a user to view latitude and lon for a specified city.
 2. Render a map of the selected city.
-3. Add weather data for selected city.
+3. Show weather data for selected city.
+4. Show movies about selected city.

 <!-- Provide a high level overview of what this application is and why you are building it, beyond the fact that it's an assignment for this class. (i.e. What's your problem domain?) -->